 Equity share is a main source of finance for any company giving investors rights to vote, share profits and claim on assets.
-Various types of equity share capital are authorized, issued, subscribed, paid up, rights, bonus, sweat equity etc. The value of equity shares are expressed in terms of face value or par value, issue price, book value, market value, intrinsic value, stock market value etc.
+Various types of equity share capital are authorized, issued, subscribed, paid up, rights, bonus, sweat equity etc. The expression of the value of equity shares are in terms of face value or par value, issue price, book value, market value, intrinsic value, stock market value etc.

-In the world of finance and investment management, ‘equity share’ is a big word frequently used in every next discussion.
+In the world of finance and investment management, ‘equity share’ is a big word and we frequently use it in every next discussion.
 We call it stock, ordinary share, or shares, all are one and the same.
 Explaining equity shares in a page or a bunch of pages is very difficult.
 Let us still try to define it in a summarized manner as possible.

 Normally, a company is started with equity finance as its first source of capital from the owners or promoters of that company.
-After a certain level of growth, more capital is required for further growth.
+After a certain level of growth, there is a requirement for more capital for further growth.
 The company then finds an investor in the form of friends, relatives, venture capitalists, mutual funds, or any such small group of investors and issue fresh equity shares to these investors.

 A point comes where the company reaches a very big level and requires huge capital investment for business growth.
-It then offers its equity share to the general public.
-This is called Initial Public Offer (IPO).
-More such issues in future are called Follow-on Public Offer (FPO).
+Initial Public Offer (IPO) is the offer of shares which the company makes to the general public for the first time.
+And Follow on Public Offer (FPO) are more such offers in future to the public.

 Table of Contents